stormchaserroleplaying/stormchaserRPG/Origins/Cultures/Shadowland/index.md

 ## Features

+### Exotic Weapon Training
+You are trained with any weapon with the word “elven” in its name or properties.

 ### Shadow Magic
-You know the dancing lights cantrip.
-When you reach 3rd level, you can cast the faerie fire spell once with this trait and regain the ability to do so when you finish a long rest.
-When you reach 5th level, you can cast the darkness spell once with this trait and regain the ability to do so when you finish a long rest.
-Charisma is your spellcasting ability for these spells.

-### Weapon Training
-You are proficient with simple blades and crossbows.
-Additionally, you treat any weapon with the word “elven” in its name or properties as a martial weapon.

-If your class grants proficiency with simple blades, you gain proficiency with martial blades.
-If your class grants proficiency with martial blades or simple crossbows, you gain 2 character points.
-If your class grants proficiency with both martial blades and crossbows, you gain 4 character points.
+You know the [Dancing Lights](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Evocation/#dancing-lights) cantrip and can cast the [Faerie Fire](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#faerie-fire) spell once per short rest.

 ## Languages
 You can speak, read and write Elvish and one other language.